osandadeshan/playwright-api-automation-demo/README.md

 To add or modify configurations for additional environments, simply create a new configuration object following the same structure as `devConfig`, `sitConfig`, and `uatConfig`.
 Update the `config` object based on the desired environment selected during test execution.

 ### Execute Tests
-To run your automated API tests aginst Dev environment, use the following command:
+To run your automated API tests aginst DEV environment, use the following command:

 ```bash
 npm run test-dev